cse110-fa22-group34/cse110-fa22-group34/admin/meetings/102022-brainstorm.md

 reminders
 - budget breakdown
 push - pie chart
-- anime character to inspire user's budget control
+- animal character to inspire user's budget control
 - social place
-### Division of Roles
-- Alessia - front end
-- Jack - back end
-- Sisy - designer
-- Spencer - back end
-- Yash - frontend
-- Xu - backend
-- David - testing
-- Jiaxin - backend
-- Raphael - testing
-- Derrick - backend
 ### User centered design
  - users highly focus on saving money so the social part would be used to encourage sharing budget-saving techniques
  - apply direct manipulation in interface design so that users can skip the process of selecting colors or category themselves